 If you care about your international markets and want to professionally greet and address all your consumers in a language that each can easily and effectively understands, you need much more than a translator for your creative marketing content.

 While the cost may be higher to work with a reliable transcreation agency instead of the individual translator or machine translation service provider, the returns for that one-time investment are worth every penny.
 You'll reach more tangible eye-balls, incrementally secure more business transactions and generate ongoing customer loyalty.

-Your language has be alive and relevant.
+Your language has to be alive and relevant.
 To actually speak to your prospects with respect and relevance in words, phrases and concepts that they are familiar with and can comprehend.
-They’ll want nothing less than to respond and complete the circle of what they were made to understand.
+They'll want nothing less than to respond and complete the circle of what they were made to understand.

 The Content is King and Its Subjects